Folding wing: Description

 Since the monoplane supplanted the biplane in the late 1930s, virtually all fixed-wing aircraft designed for shipboard duty have been equipped with folding wings.
 Notable exceptions include the SBD Dauntless, F2A Buffalo, and A4D/A-4 Skyhawk (all USN types); the Mitsubishi A5M and Yokosuka D4Y (Japanese); and the Sea Harrier (British).
 All six are relatively compact designs.
 Exceptions which are currently in use, as of 2021, include the Dassault Rafale, the Lockheed Martin F-35B, and the McDonnell Douglas AV-8B Harrier.

 The Grumman-patented Sto-Wing aftwards-folding wing folding system, pioneered on the Grumman F4F-4 Wildcat, has been used since World War II on a number of Grumman-designed carrier aircraft, a version of which is still in use in the 21st century on the Grumman E-2 Hawkeye shipboard airborne early warning (AEW) aircraft and its C-2 Greyhound derivative.

 Another Grumman naval aircraft, the F-14 Tomcat, had variable-sweep wings that could be swept between 20° and 68° in flight.
 For parking, the wings could be "overswept" to 75°.

 A folding wing has some disadvantages compared to a non-folding wing.
 It is heavier and has more complex connections for electrical, fuel, aerodynamic, and structural systems.

-Many naval helicopters have rotor blades that can be aligned over the fuselage to save space on board ships.
+Many naval helicopters have rotor blades that can be aligned over the fuselage to save space onboard ships.

 Folding surfaces are rare among land-based designs and are used on aircraft that are too tall or too wide to fit inside service hangars.
 Examples include the Boeing B-50 Superfortress and its folding tail.
 The Saab 37 Viggen and the Boeing 377 Stratocruiser have foldable rear fins that make them lower for entering hangars.
-The Boeing 777 (classic) twinjet wide-body airliner was offered with folding wingtips for confined airports.
-The new Boeing 777X models feature a shorter and simpler folding wingtip than was planned for the earlier Boeing 777.
-This will provide an extra 7 m of total wingspan in flight, yet the plane will still fit inside the same airport gates as the 777-200LR/777-300ER.
+The Boeing 777 (classic) twinjet wide-body airliner was offered with folding wingtips for confined airports, though this was never ordered.
+The new Boeing 777X features a shorter and simpler folding wingtip than was planned for the earlier Boeing 777, which will provide an extra 7 m of total wingspan in flight, while allowing the airplane to fit inside the same airport gates as the 777-200LR/777-300ER.

+Aircraft with ventral fins under the fuselage for stability which had to be folded for takeoff and landing include the Mikoyan-Gurevich MiG-23, the MiG-27, the Lockheed YF-12, and the Vought XF8U-3 Crusader III.

+An example of aircraft using folding wingtips other than stowage/hangar space such as aerodynamics and flight handling was the North American XB-70 Valkyrie.
+This increased both compression lift and enhanced directional stability at high speeds.